 As I've traveled further into adulthood, however, my fears have become much more formidable and much harder to scare away.
 They've become wise to tricks.
 They know my dad is all the way in Houston and my ulcer-induced tea-drinking habits in lieu of coffee mean I have a slight hint of honey.

-Most bears are just little teddies going on picnics, maybe making a snide remark about my picnic quality or swiping at me in an attempt to steal my picnic goods.
-Frequently, though, I encounter more malicious bears; the ones that aren't adorable, but are bony with patchy hair and the festering smell of garlic-roasted puppy on their breath; the feral bears that we need to keep away, but tend to deal with as though we are naked in Alaska, waving around bleeding limbs with lead feet and nowhere to escape.
-Repeated attacks of that nature can leave us in a situation where the best we hope for is a palliative solution; something to soothe the burn and calm the nerves.
+Most bears are just little teddies going on picnics.
+Sometimes, though, I encounter more malicious bears; the ones that aren't adorable, but are bony with patchy hair and the festering smell of garlic-roasted puppy on their breath; the feral bears that we need to keep away, but tend to deal with as though we are naked in Alaska, waving around bleeding limbs with lead feet and nowhere to escape, where the best we hope for is a palliative solution; something to soothe the burn and calm the nerves.

 We all need a little reminder from time to time that we are made of exactly the same material as Beyonce.
-What really has set her apart, aside from her astoundingly exquisite genetics that most of us must consciously choose not to focus on, is her drive.
+One thing trult needed to set her apart, aside from her astoundingly exquisite genetics that most of us must consciously choose not to focus on, is her attitude.
 The way she focuses on being the best she can, I have no doubt she couldn't have been a rocket scientist.
 What sets her apart?
 What sets anyone apart?
-Drive.
+Attitude.

 Go for a run in the evening and notice all the TVs on in the houses as you run by.
 Most people are in those houses, mesmerized by the familiar, blue reverie of routine.
 As I mentioned in the Stockholm Syndrome post (see post for grim depiction of your future unless you change your ways, Ebenezer), humans are entranced by comfort.
-Days may feel impossibly full, but you will never see what you're really capable of (if that's even your goal) if you limit your days to work, food, TV, and maybe the gratifying tidbit of exercise.
-What more can you expect to gain from a routine like that?
+Days may feel impossibly full, but you will never see what you're really capable of (if that's even your goal) if you limit your days to work, food, and TV.
 Do you feel the subconscious hysteria I'm talking about?
-What seems to set the seemingly few fulfilled and successful apart is they take that free time and hone skills, learn new ones, and, good lord, they stay away from Dexter seasons 1-4.
+If not, I think you might be content.
+You may go to the reading corner.
+You are done.
+Good job.
+What sets many of the seemingly few fulfilled and successful apart is they take that free time and live with it and, good lord, they stay away from Dexter seasons 1-4.

 How do you get there?
 Give yourself reasons to feel proud and reminded that it doesn't matter if you're undervalued at work.
 Everyone has to work.
-Start learning a new language, cook dinner with a friend, watch YouTube tutorials and learn new skills, join meet-up groups in your area or, better yet, start one for people just like you who are seeking betterment and supportive surroundings.
-Inspiration is eye-catching and you can dazzle.
+Do not put your identity in a place you are forced to be.
+Start learning a new language, cook dinner, watch YouTube tutorials and learn new things, join meet-up groups in your area or, better yet, start one for people just like you who are seeking betterment and supportive surroundings.
+Inspiration is infectious.

-It's taken me a while to learn that salvation from my unfulfilling routine and subsequent confidence is to learn more about anything and everything I can.
+It's taken me a while to learn that salvation from my unfulfilling routine and subsequent confidence is to embrace curiosity in whatever form it takes.
 That's where my self-esteem grows, in that vast expanse I'd left untended for so long but which is now slowly being cultivated by indentured bears.
 My homeland has suffered some damage in the years of infestation gone unnoticed, but I keep the bears away these days by being too busy to even remember they're there.
 And you know why that works?
 Because they're all in my head.

 BACK TO BROWSE.